johntaz/COVID-Collateral/README.md

 ##### Codelists
 - Storage for finalised codelists
-- Please use the following naming convention: `concept_codingsystem`
+- Please use the following naming convention: TBC
   - e.g. `Diabetes_ICD10.csv`
 - Files should only contain two fields - `code` and `description`